![]() |

 Documentation for operating the array is available from Australia Telescope Compact Array User's Guide: this document is not intended to be another operators manual.

-The main compute server, Kaputar, is a Debian Linux server with dual Quad-Core Xeon processors, 16 GB of memory and about 9 TeraBytes of publicly available disk space.
+The main compute server, Kaputar, is a Debian Linux server with dual Quad-Core Xeon processors, 96 GB of memory and about 20 TeraBytes of publicly available disk space.
 It handles most of the astronomy data reduction.
-The access to the Linux server is via a number of Dell Linux PC work stations (these can also be used for Data Reduction) and Windows XP X-terminals.
+The access to the Linux server is via a number of Dell Linux PC work stations (these can also be used for Data Reduction) and Windows 7 X-terminals.
 See the UNIX/Linux chapter of this document for more information on using Kaputar.

-There are Two Windows only PCs for general use in the Observers area on the top floor of the control Building (Most Linux PC's are also capable of booting into Windows XP), a colour printer and a scanner.
+There is one Windows only PCs for general use in the Library area on the top floor of the control Building, and a Sharp MX4111N colour printer/scanner MFD.

-Most of the Engineers, Technicians and Administrative Staff have a Windows XP PC on their desk.
+Most of the Engineers, Technicians and Administrative Staff have a Windows 7 PC on their desk.

 Almost all of these machines are networked together using ethernet, allowing general access to local resources and connection to the rest of the world through a Cisco router to ATNF headquarters in Marsfield.